princid/Divynce_OpenAI/README.md

 - Users will have the ability to ask the AI for help.

 ## Tech-Stack :
-HTML, CSS, Vanilla JS, Vite, NodeJS, OpenAI
+- HTML
+- CSS
+- Vanilla JS
+- Vite
+- NodeJS
+- OpenAI

 ### For Free SVG icons : Credit goes to (https://freeicons.io/)